rose-collectionservices/collection-services-manual/13-STACKS MANAGEMENT/readme.md

 * Materials with active mold (materials that have been treated for mold may be transferred)
 * Oil paintings

-## 13.4.3 Physical Processing<a href="#anchor2"><sup>2</sup></a>

-In order for material to be safely transferred to the LSC and easily identifiable once it is there, all boxes must be clearly and accurately labeled and in containers that are both ingestible by the LSC and provide adequate support and protection for the material during transfer.

-## 13.2.3 Basic Minimum Housing Guidelines
+### 13.4.3 Basic Minimum Housing Guidelines
+Materials sent to the LSC must be the basic minimum housing guidelines below.

+**For archival materials:**
+* All materials should be housed in an appropriate top container, either a box or a flat folder.
+Unboxed objects cannot be sent to the LSC.
-* Boxes containing archival materials must have adequately fitting lids.
+* Boxes must have adequately fitting lids.
-* Flat boxes should have lids the cover the entire box; if these boxes have half-lids that do not cover the entire box, these lids must be tied-down.
+* Flat boxes should have lids the cover the entire box; if a flat box has a half-lid that does not cover the entire box and is likely to come off in transit, the lid should be tied down.
 * Records center boxes must have intact handles.
-* To the extent possible, flat boxes should also be over 3 inches tall.
 * Boxes must be under 40lbs in weight.
-* Boxes with archival materials must be packed fully or with spacers or by other means to ensure materials are secure through transit.
+* Boxes must be packed fully or with spacers or by other means to ensure materials are secure through transit.
+* Boxes must have a label and a barcode, affixed according to the instructions in [10.9 Labeling boxes](https://github.com/rose-collectionservices/collection-services-manual/tree/master/10-PHYSICAL%20PROCESSING#109-labeling-boxes) and [10.10 Barcoding boxes](https://github.com/rose-collectionservices/collection-services-manual/tree/master/10-PHYSICAL%20PROCESSING#109-labeling-boxes).

+**For print materials:**
+*

+### 13.4.4 Guidelines on Size of Materials and Containers
+Materials sent to the LSC must be appropriately sized for storage there; LSC shelving is 36" x 53.25".

+* All standard sized containers that meet the minimum housing guidelines can be sent to the LSC.
+* For 16x20" and 20x24" boxes, it is preferred to use 3" high boxes for materials that will be sent to the LSC.
+* Scroll boxes up to 4x4x48" can be sent to the LSC.
+[See 10.8.4.7 for more information on scroll boxes.](https://github.com/rose-collectionservices/collection-services-manual/tree/master/10-PHYSICAL%20PROCESSING#10847-scroll-boxes)
 * Phonograph boxes 13x13x6" may be sent to the LSC.
 (Phonograph boxes 17x17x6" cannot be sent to the LSC and must be stored onsite.)
+* Oversized flat boxes up to 28x22x3" can be sent.
+* For oversized flat boxes larger than 28x22x3", you must receive permission

 ## 13.2.4 Basic Minimum Description Guidelines